ndycuong/GIS-postgreSQL/README.md

 Updating:
-1. Using NN IER for finding NN point that has the shortest real network routing by pgrouting-dijkstra from given point
+1. Using NN IER for finding NN point that has the shortest real network routing by pgrouting-dijkstra from given point.
+   => This method is better than 3. in knn.

 2. Finding NN to 2 given point
    2.1.
 Finding NN of 2 given point, then calculating the max euclid distance of these 2 NN.
 Finding candidate that is within in this max distance by 2 given point.
 After that, taking intersection or union of 2 set of candidates.
 Finally, calculating network routing to all new candidate and pick the shorest => best result in set of candidate.

    2.2.
 Finding NN by IER above, then calculating the min network routing distance of these 2 NN to 2 given point.
 Finding candidate that is within in this max distance by any given point.
 Finally, calculating network routing to all candidate and pick the shorest => the best real result, because the max network routing is the distance to limit the candidate set, so if in this distance that can't find a point with a shorter network routing, then the point is NN which I mentioned at the beginning with min network routing distance must be the result.

   => in 2.1 may not find the best candidate but it costs less than 2.2 whose result is the best result.

-4. Finding Hospital and ATM that has shortest network routing to Restaurant (limitation in specific region)
+3. Finding Hospital and ATM that has shortest network routing to Restaurant (limitation in specific region)
    Starting with Hospital because its density is small, finding the nearest euclide distance point of Restaurant.
 From this Restaurant, continue to find nearest euclide distance point of ATM.
 Then comparison to 2 distance and pick longer one.
 After that, finding all Hospital and ATM that is within this longer distance.
 With each set of (Hosptal and ATM), calculating network routing to Restaurant and pick the shortest.
 Finally, proceeding in this manner, iterating through all the hospitals located within the specified region.

    => This approach allows for achieving favorable result from the candidate set at a small cost, but it does not ensure that the results obtained are actually the best possible.

 (1,2,3) in pythonGis.ipynb